 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the Sophomore Seminar during the quarter in which they finish the Diploma course requirements.
+Students must complete the E270 Sophomore Seminar either during the quarter in which they finish the Diploma course requirements or the quarter immediately prior.